History of the Internet: TCP/IP

 With the role of the network reduced to a core of functionality, it became possible to exchange traffic with other networks independently from their detailed characteristics, thereby solving the fundamental problems of internetworking.
 DARPA agreed to fund the development of prototype software, work on which was documented in the Internet Experiment Notes.
 Testing began in 1975 through concurrent implementations at Stanford, BBN and University College London (UCL).
 After several years of work, the first demonstration of a gateway between the Packet Radio network (PRNET) in the SF Bay area and the ARPANET was conducted by the Stanford Research Institute.
 On November 22, 1977, a three network demonstration was conducted including the ARPANET, the SRI's Packet Radio Van on the Packet Radio Network and the Atlantic Packet Satellite Network (SATNET) including a node at UCL.

-The software was redesigned as a modular protocol stack, using full-duplex channels; between 1976 and 1977, Yogen Dalal and Robert Metcalfe among others, proposed separating TCP's routing and transmission control functions into two discrete layers, which led to the splitting of the Transmission Control Program into the Transmission Control Protocol (TCP) and the Internet Protocol (IP) in version 3 in 1978.
+The software was redesigned as a modular protocol stack, using full-duplex channels; between 1976 and 1977, Yogen Dalal, John Shoch and Robert Metcalfe among others, proposed separating TCP's routing and transmission control functions into two discrete layers, which led to the splitting of the Transmission Control Program into the Transmission Control Protocol (TCP) and the Internet Protocol (IP) in version 3 in 1978.
 Version 4 was described in IETF publication RFC 791 (September 1981), 792 and 793.
 It was installed on SATNET in 1982 and the ARPANET in January 1983 after the DoD made it standard for all military computer networking.
 This resulted in a networking model that became known informally as TCP/IP.
 It was also referred to as the Department of Defense (DoD) model or DARPA model.
-Cerf credits his graduate students Yogen Dalal, Carl Sunshine, Judy Estrin, Richard A. Karp, and Gérard Le Lann with important work on the design and testing.
+Cerf credits several of his graduate students with important work on the design and testing (see List of Internet pioneers).
 DARPA sponsored or encouraged the development of TCP/IP implementations for many operating systems.